Whakapapa

 Craig Gribble

-Craig grew up here in in the Bay of Plenty and attended Tauranga Boys' College.
+Craig grew up here in the Bay of Plenty and attended Tauranga Boys' College.
 Holding an interest in umpiring from a young age Craig progressed through the national tournament pathway and became an International Umpire, umpiring at the Commonwealth Games in Manchester among other tournaments.
 Craig took his career skills in teaching and presentation to contribute significantly to Umpire Coaching, developing a number of officiating educational resources before becoming the Umpire Development Manager at Hockey New Zealand, later re-named as the Hockey NZ Technical Manager, it is in this role where the Hockey NZ Pathways, and Officiating panels have been well established and supported.
 Parallel to this, Craig honed his skills as a wolrd class Umpire Manager, being named in this position at the past two Olympics, the last World Cup, and a large majority of FIH World Level events - such is the value of his contribution to the role.
 In late 2016 Craig was appointed as FIH Officiating Manager, a role he held for 2 years which included an overhaul of the 'pathways' a fresh approach to umpire reporting, feedback and development and the groundwork for the inaugural FIH Pro-League Competition.

 Achievements